 Preparer's Certification

-By my signature, I certify, under penalty of perjury, that I prepared this application at the request of the applicant or authorized signatory.
-The applicant has reviewed this completed application, including the Applicant's or Authorized Signatory's Declaration and Certification, and informed me that all of this information in the form and in the supporting documents is complete, true, and correct.
+By my signature, I certify, under penalty of perjury, that I prepared this application at the request of the authorized individual of the regional center.
+The authorized individual has reviewed this completed application, including the Authorized Individual's Declaration and Certification, and informed me that all of this information in the form and in the supporting documents is complete, true, and correct.

 Preparer's Signature